ronylpatil/Stock-Price-Prediction-using-News-Headlines/README.md

   1. Data Acquisition / Data Collection
 </h4>

 Data Collection is one of the difficult task in any of the Machine Learning, or Deep Learning projects.
-Here we may have 3 scenarios.
-First, either <b>readymade dataset</b> will be available, or we can take it from any <b>third party</b>, or <b>we dont have data.</b>
+Here I have mentioned 3 possible scenarios.
 <b>
 ```
 Data Acquisition